Animegod8/gncc-text/README.md

 # gncc-text
-A small compact text editor for linux
+A small compact text editor for linux writen in c(hence the g and cc(gcc) part of the name) and python